 You can follow the steps below or perform a fully automatic SEO audit with a tool such as SEMRush.

-Below, check out steps to perform an SEO audit.
+Below are the 10 steps you should follow to perform an SEO audit.

 As a large percentage of Google searches come from mobile devices nowadays, your website must be mobile-friendly.
 Besides this, mobile-friendliness is essential from Google’s ranking point of view.
 Don’t forget that Google has already rolled out mobile-first indexing.
 You can use Google’s Mobile-Friendly Testing tool to know whether or not your website is mobile-friendly.